rpayami/faust2au/README.md

 - copy the contents of the 'architecture' and 'tools' folders into the similar faust folders
 - if needed, change FAUST_DIR variable in the 'tools/faust2appls/faust2au' file
 - in the terminal window, run  'install FAUST_DIR/faust2au /usr/local/bin' (FAUST_DIR is your faust folder)
+- Xcode should also be installed on your system (https://developer.apple.com/xcode/)

 ========

 USAGE:

-- simple case, with default arguments: faust2au filename
+- with the default arguments:
+faust2au filename
 (e.g. faust2au echo.dsp)

-- in general, with some extra arguments: faust2au filename manufacturer STYP MANF
+- with some extra arguments:
+faust2au filename manufacturer STYP MANF

   'manufacturer' is the manufacturer of the AU (The default value is 'Grame')